Ty France Preview, Player Props: Mariners vs. Rays

 Ty France At The Plate

-- In nine games this season, he has hit a long ball (6.6%, and 1.7% of his trips to the dish).
+- He has gone deep in nine games this season (6.6%), homering in 1.7% of his chances at the plate.

-- France has an RBI in 39 of 136 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in four contests.
+- France has had at least one RBI in 28.5% of his games this season (39 of 137), with two or more RBI 10 times (7.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.